yuchnw/quadSLAM/README.md

 #### Raspberry Pi
 Interfacing a companion computer (Raspberry Pi, Odroid, Tegra K1) to Pixhawk-family boards always works the same way: They are interfaced using a serial port to `TELEM 2`, the port intended for this purpose.
 The message format on this link is MAVLink.
 In order to receive MAVLink, the companion computer needs to run some software talking to the serial port. **MAVROS** has been chosen for this project to communicate to ROS node.
 ROS Kinetic only supports Ubuntu 16.04 and Raspbian, and Ubuntu Mate 16.04 is no longer available for Raspberry Pi, I decided to build Raspbian Jessie on RPi 3+.

 ![pi](/img/pi.png)

+The raspberry pi has been wired through TX/RX peripheral pins to **TELEM1** port on pixhawk.

 #### ROS Installation
 Follow the instruction [here](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi) to install ROS Kinetic on RPi.
 Here are some notes for the installation: